gkjpettet/FileKit/README.md

 ## Usage
 Firstly copy the `FileKit` module in the downloaded project to your own project.
 The module supports Mac, Windows, Linux and ARM web, desktop and console builds.
 It does **not** work on iOS.

-Before you use any of the module methods, you must call `FileKit.Initialise`.

 The module includes a boolean property (`safeMode`) which defaults to `True`.
 When `True`, the module will **not** delete a number of special folders.
 The list of the protected folders depends on the platform.
 See [Appendix 1](#app1) below for the list.
 If you set `FileKit.safeMode = False` then the module will delete any folder or file on the drive (including the `root` folder) if requested.
 Be very careful when using this mode!

 ### Copying a file or folder